Ill-Jazz/phppricecal/README.md

 - Setting up the directories using the MVC design pattern

 ## DOUBTS, WORRIES, QUESTIONS
+Doubt: Finishing today
+W

 ## Tasks
 - [x] Establish connection to database
 - [ ] Display DB content on page
-- [ ] Use MVC model
+- [x] Use MVC model
 - [x] Create 7 classes
 - [x] Do not butcher boilerplate code

-## TASKS FOR 17/06/2021
+## TASKS FOR 18/06/2021
-- Price calculation
+- Make the damn calculator
-- Create env.local file to use in project
+- (Create env.local file to use in project)
-- MVC
-- Display database content on page (try catch, testing)
-- Class loaders
 - Have Fun

 PRICE CALCULATION NOTES